-It is essential that personnel supervising work on radio towers are familiar with relevant statutory requirements and that they consult with the BT RCLO/Radio Safety manager regarding any specific project.
+It is essential that personnel supervising work on radio towers are familiar with relevant statutory requirements and that they consult with the BT RCLO / Senior Tower Policy Manager regarding any specific project.

-Work on operational radio towers will be subject to various legislation including, but not limited to the Health and Safety at Work Act 1974, Work at Height Regulations 2005 and the Construction (Health, Safety and Welfare) Regulations 1996.
-In certain circumstances other legislation such as the Control of substances Hazardous to Health Regulations or the Noise at Work Regulations may be applicable.
+Work on operational radio towers will be subject to various legislation including, but not limited to, the regulations listed in section 5.1 below.
 All work on towers and masts shall be deemed to be work of engineering construction.